 allocated to your child and paid directly to a service provider.
 Examples of this include state-funded supports paid to schools to support children with disability

 paid to a service provider without being specifically allocated to you or your child – this is sometimes called a ‘direct service’.
-For example, an early intervention program might be given money to offer children in your community places in their service
+For example, an early intervention program might be given money to offer places in their service to children in your community

 offered as concession rates on certain goods and services.
 For example, concessions are provided to Health Care Card holders for prescription medicines and certain utility bills.

 In some cases, you might not get the funding you’ve applied for.
-If you feel the decision made about your application is unfair, you have the right to ask for an explanation or review of the decision.
+If you feel the decision on your application is unfair, you have the right to ask for an explanation or review of the decision.

 The process for applying for some of the entitlements listed below differs depending on which state or territory you live in.
 Contact your state or territory autism association